LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

 String Inspection Methods
 =========================

-The :type:`string` type has many member methods that return information about the value of the string object.
+The `string` type has many member methods that return information about the value of the string object.
 Many of these methods are documented below.

 .. type:: string
 .. member:: string->length()